-If you’re craving comfort food Baked Potato Soup is what you need!
-Stuffed with potatoes, bacon, cheese and sour cream this Loaded Potato Soup Recipe is savory and delicious!
-Easy to make and ready in just over 30 minutes, a perfect weeknight meal!
+If you’re craving comfort food, Baked Potato Soup is what you need!
+Stuffed with potatoes, bacon, cheese and sour cream, this Loaded Potato Soup Recipe is savory and delicious!
+Easy to make and ready in just over 30 minutes, it makes for a perfect weeknight meal!

 Loaded Baked Potato Soup